Kathryn Davis (writer)

-Kathryn Davis is an American novelist.
+Kathryn Davis (born November 13, 1946) is an American novelist.
 She is a recipient of a Lannan Literary Award.

 Life

 Davis has taught at Skidmore College, and is now senior fiction writer in the Writing Program in Arts & Sciences at Washington University in St. Louis.

 Davis lives in Montpelier, Vermont, with her husband, the novelist and essayist Eric Zencey.
 The couple has one daughter, Daphne, who is a graduate student at Syracuse University.

 Awards

 She is a recipient of the Janet Heidiger Kafka Prize, the Morton Dauwen Zabel Award from the American Academy of Arts and Letters in 1999, a 2000 Guggenheim Fellowship, and a Lannan Literary Award for Fiction in 2006.